cboettig/ews-review/manuscript-w-refs.md

 Hare, S. R., and N. J. Mantua.
 2000.
 Empirical evidence for North Pacific regime shifts in 1977 and 1989.
 Progress in oceanography 47:103–145.

+Hastings, A. 1998.
+Transients in spatial ecological models.
+Modeling spatiotemporal dynamics in ecology:189–198.

 Hastings, A., C. L. Hom, S. Ellner, P. Turchin, and H. C. J. Godfray.
 1993.
 Chaos in ecology: is mother nature a strange attractor?.
 Annual Review of Ecology and Systematics 24:1–33.

-Hastings, A., and K. Higgins.
-1994.
-Persistence of Transients in Spatially Structured Ecological Models.
-Science 263:1133–1136.

 Hastings, A., and D. B. Wysham.
 2010.
 Regime shifts in ecological systems can occur with no warning..
 Ecology letters 13:464–72.